genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 | updateWhere              | `<condition> <assignments>`                 |                                                 |
 | writeMode                |                                             | enables write mode                              |

-Usage

-**DbMon** has built-in help instruction for each command.
-Run `help <command>` to get more information.

-**DbMon --quietMode** does database changes without triggering real-time updates in update queue layer

 ## SendIt script

-To send data into the database, use the SendIt command.
+To send data into the database, use the 'SendIt' command.

 Syntax